DDCCOE/docker-doc/dev/docker_installation_notes.md

 ## Official document

-To install docker in your linux vm, just follow the instructions from the document:
+To install docker in your linux vm, just follow the instructions from the official document:

 [official website of docker](http://docs.docker.com/installation/)